wonsunahn/CS1632_Reddit_Cats/README.md

 FUN-SORT-BY-COMMENTS - "assert text".
-Please test this feature by searching "catnip" on the search box and then sorting by "Most Comments", and then verifying that the first comment has "286 comments" by using "assert text".
+Please test this feature by searching "catnip" on the search box and then sorting by "Most Comments", and then verifying that the first comment has "285 comments" by using "assert text".
 This test is dependent on the current state of the reddit database since postings and comments are fluid, but let's assume that the database is given as a precondition ;).

 FUN-RULE-3 - "assert text".

-FUN-RULES-11-ITEMS - "assert element present" for the 11th item, followed by a "assert element not present" for the locator for the 12th item.
-An alternative cleaner method is to use "store xpath count" followed by "assert".
-The "store xpath count" command lets you store the number of xpaths matching the xpath locator into a Selenium variable which you can later check with the "assert" command.
+FUN-RULES-12-ITEMS - "assert element present" for the 12th item, followed by a "assert element not present" for the locator for the 13th item.

-**Hint:** If you are really stuck, there is a solution project file [Reddit Cats Solution.side](Reddit%20Cats%20Solution.side) that you can open from Selenium IDE.
-Take a peek but don't loiter!

 ### Other Tips